Lotus Sports Club

 Producer/Writer/Co-director: Tommaso Colognese

-Born in 1974 in Italy, Tommaso Colognese is an Italian independent film producer based in London.
+Born in 1974 in Italy, Tommaso Colognese is an independent filmmaker and producer based in London.
 After studying filmmaking at UCLA Extension in Los Angeles in the early 2000s, Colognese has been living and working between Italy, England and the USA.
-His credits across the production department include major motion pictures (First They Killed My Father and The Breadwinner are some of the last productions he worked on), independent projects such as the documentaries Suddenly Last Winter, The Labeque Way and Religulous and the award-winning sci-fi short The Nostalgist.
+His credits across the production department include major motion pictures (Nine, Inception, Hugo, First They Killed My Father, and The Breadwinner among others), independent projects such as the documentaries Suddenly Last Winter, The Labeque Way and Religulous and the award- winning sci-fi short The Nostalgist.
 Lotus Sports Club is his feature film directorial debut.

 Writer: Martina Serafin